About the CAES Consortium

 - Collaborative development, recruitment, and retention of world-class talent

-- National visibility and leadership for the States of Idaho and Wyoming to lead the Intermountain West region in pioneering, cooperative energy R&D, leading to workforce development, and economic growth
+- National visibility and leadership for the State of Idaho to lead the Intermountain West region in pioneering, cooperative energy R&D, leading to workforce development, and economic growth

 CAES is founded upon a core set of tenets which are designed to create a path forward for solving critical energy challenges.
 They provide a road map for rapid discovery and are designed to create teams that are greater than the sum of their parts.
 These core tenets include: